cipi api

 Public projection

-Cipi generates an apps-public.json file containing only non-sensitive fields (domain, aliases, PHP version, branch, repository, user, creation timestamp).
+Cipi generates an apps-public.json file containing only non-sensitive fields (domain, aliases, PHP version, branch, repository, user, creation timestamp, plus suspended and basic_auth flags).
 The cipi-api group reads this plaintext projection instead of the encrypted file, keeping the vault key restricted to root.

 Sync archive encryption